LeenM444/LeenM444.github.io/README.md

 # LeenM444.github.io

+**HELLO!**

-Hi!
-I am Aileen and welcome to my Github Profile Page!
-This is a work in progress as I am a new student of Javascript, but I will be updating this README and my profile page as I learn.
+My name is Aileen and welcome to my Github profile page!
+This is a work in progress and very simple at this point, but I will be updating this README and my profile page as I learn.

-Support:  Email:  LeenM444Coding@gmail.com
+**SUPPORT REQUESTS?
+EMAIL**

+leenie.marquez@gmail.com

+**ROADMAP**

+In the future, I would like to update my profile page to appear more personal, interesting and colorful.
+I will add a list of and links to my various projects to showcase the skills I have learned.
+I will also personalize it with a short biography and my future goals.